Ocado to axe 'Low Price Promise' from February

 The grants usually depend on an individual's circumstances, maybe any illnesses they have or their nationality, occupation, age or income.

 Charity-run website Turn2us has an easy-to-use grant search which tells you how to contact any suitable charities directly, or you can register for a free account to send online enquiries and applications to charities through the site.

 Each Jobcentre Plus has a little-known 'Flexible Support Fund' to help support jobseekers looking for work.

-Each centre decides how to use their fund which can include things like costs of transport, childcare, work clothes, tools and more (during the job search or to enable you to accept an offer of employment) if an advisor believes it'll make the transition into work easier.
-As your local office if it provides any help.
+Each centre decides how to use their fund which can include things such as cost of transport, childcare, work clothes, tools and more (during the job search or to enable you to accept an offer of employment) if an adviser believes it'll make the transition into work easier.
+Ask your local office if it provides any help.

-The cash can be requested for any reasonable expense yet no one has a right to the money - it's completely at the discretion of each advisor, who will look for specific needs.
-If you think it'll help you, speak to an advisor at your local Jobcentre Plus.
+The cash can be requested for any reasonable expense, yet no one has a right to the money - it's completely at the discretion of each adviser, who will look for specific needs.
+If you think it'll help you, speak to an adviser at your local Jobcentre Plus.

-If you live in England and want to work as an artist, the Arts Council gives National Lottery grants throughout the year to help artists carry out their work, including writers, presenters and producers.
+If you live in England and want to work as an artist, the Arts Council National Lottery Project Grants gives National Lottery grants throughout the year to help artists carry out their work, including writers, actors and musicians.

 If you are more musically minded, Making Music aims to help young professional musicians at the beginning of their careers by giving bursaries and prizes in both the voluntary and professional sector.

 Small charity 3H Fund has a grant scheme to help disabled adults and children (whether physically or mentally disabled), on a low income, along with their families and carers, to take a short break in the UK.
 Maximum awards vary.